 The Best Care for Oily Skin

-You can manage your oily skin and make it work for you with just a few tips from the experts.
+You can manage your oily skin and make it work with just a few expert tips.

 Myths About Oily Skin

 You’ve probably heard most of the oily skin myths.
-People will tell you that it doesn’t need moisturizing (oh yes, it does) or base your skincare routine on oil-free products.
+People will tell you that it doesn’t need moisturizing (yes, it does) or base your skincare routine on oil-free products.
 You certainly shouldn’t use facial oil (not true.)

 Oily – Or Just a Combination?

 In some cases, you might think that your skin is oily when in reality, it’s a combination.
 If your face turns into something resembling an oil slick within an hour of washing, then it’s safe to say you have oily skin.
 Most of us get a little shiny in certain places, and labeling our skin oily can lead to dryness, leading to more oil production!
-Better call your esthetician for a consultation and facial session if you’re not sure.
+Call your esthetician for a consultation and facial session if you’re unsure.

 Keep the Moisture Coming